The purpose of this course is to help formal and informal leader to become successful in coaching and mentoring staff.

 3. Action Plan

 Shirley helps staff develop a concrete, workable, and viable plan and helps them begin to feel empowered to act while adapting to change.
+The staff begins to take ownership and feel accountable as a team member.?

 4. Authorize and Empower